How to Take Kindle Fire Pictures & Videos

 This tutorial shows you how to take Kindle Fire pictures and videos with the built-in camera on the HD tablets.

-Amazon has made accessing the camera quite unfriendly, so this Kindle Fire tip is super useful and much more user friendly than Amazon's lack of instructions and access!
+Amazon has made accessing all the camera's features quite unfriendly, so this Kindle Fire tip is super useful and much more user friendly than Amazon's lack of instructions and access!

-Also, if you're looking for a way to take pictures of your Kindle Fire, like a favorite game, see this tutorial: How to Take a Kindle Fire Screenshot.
+Also, if you're looking for a way to take pictures of your Kindle Fire screen, like a favorite game, see this Screenshot Tutorial.

 Taking Pictures and Videos on Your Kindle Fire